lfph/foundation/weekly-update.md

 Please register here: https://www.lfph.io/webinars/ai-cybersecurity-in-healthcare-understanding-the-opportunities-and-challenges/

 :fireworks: The rest of the community is quietly working away on their projects.
 More next week!

-## March 18, 2022

-:strawberry:For #tac:
-Main update: the TAC is looking for people to present at upcoming meetings, either about their own projects, cool opensource in healthcare, new project ideas, or problems in healthcare they see!
-Please reach out to me at adamf@vmware.com to discuss presentation slots.
-Usually they are 20 mins, followed by 10 mins Q&A.

-:blossom:F️or LFPH:
-We are excited to announce that LFPH has completed Memorandums of Understanding (MOUs) with the Michigan Health Information Network (MiHIN) and Digital Twin Consortium (DTC).
-University of Texas, University of Rochester and Florida State University will also be joining in a new Academic Medical Center consortium to address digital health equity.
-Jim St. Clair (executive director) attended HLTH VIVE on March 6-9 and HIMSS on March 14-18.
-He presented on Digital Twins in healthcare, eConsent, health equity in communities, and cybersecurity.

-:bouquet:The rest of the community is quietly working away on their projects.
-More next week!

 ## March 11, 2022